BreachVex vs Burp Suite Enterprise: When to Choose Each in 2026

 BreachVex workflow (agent-driven):

 A developer or DevSecOps engineer provides a target URL, optional authentication credentials, and scope constraints.
-BreachVex executes the full engagement autonomously: passive fingerprinting, active recon across 47 tools, attack surface cartography, attack planning, exploitation across 9 squads, and Proof Engine validation.
+BreachVex executes the full engagement autonomously: passive fingerprinting, active recon across an integrated tool stack, attack surface mapping, attack planning, parallel multi-stage exploitation, and Proof Engine validation.
 The output — a SARIF report, PDF executive summary, and attack chain diagram — contains only verified findings.
 No triage step exists.
 Findings go directly to engineering tickets.
 The cycle from scan initiation to developer-actionable output is under 60 minutes.

 A concrete example: testing for SSRF on a cloud-hosted API.